SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

             - "Would you like to skip the wait?
 Specialists at Site B are available immediately."
             - "We’ve reserved a spot for you at the MIU Site B. Follow the path provided for quick care.

-## Event Driven Process Chain and State Table to Demonstrate the analogy in action. <br>Following Two scenarios:<br>
+## Event Driven Process Chain to Demonstrate the analogy in action. <br>Following Two scenarios:<br>

 ### 1. Patient is at the site already.